BrooksLewis/conjuring/draft.md

 # *Notes*
 Loosely braided essay format.
 Vegas, Art, and my walks through Penticton (ending with seagulls shitting on the bronze sculpture of children at Okanagan lake).

+Update: I'm opening things up.
+I'm writing about the idea of killing things rather than specifically the understanding of Stephen Paddock.
+I feel making my topic murkier will allow me to be more creative (I got tired of playing journalist).

 # *Composition*

+These are thoughts about killing.

+-

 I walk at a brisk pace down Penticton side streets on a joyless afternoon.
 It's been raining all week.
 I was born in this city, it should feel like home, but does not.
 I'm here for the week to visit my Grandma, but I've taken the day to myself.